 Suicide Awareness Campaign

 The State Bar of Georgia’s suicide awareness campaign has a dual purpose, directed toward those who are suffering from anxiety and depression and may be at risk for suicide, as well as all Bar members, who need to recognize the severity of the problem and be able to identify warning signs among our colleagues.
 If you are thinking about suicide or are worried a friend may be contemplating suicide, immediate action is critical.
 Call the confidential LAP Hotline 1-800-327-9631.
 Read more.

 Services Available Through LAP

 All services are accessible through the confidential LAP Hotline: 800-327-9631

 Telephone Hotline: Staffed by trained counselors 24 hours a day, 7 days a week.
-If you are associated with the legal profession—whether a lawyer, judge or a law student—and have a personal problem that is causing you significant concern, the Lawyer Assistance Program can help.
+If you are a lawyer or judge and have a personal problem that is causing you significant concern, the Lawyer Assistance Program can help.
 Please feel free to call LAP's confidential hotline at 800-327-9631.

 Up to 6 prepaid In-Person counseling sessions with a licensed counselor per year.

-Work/Life Program for unlimited, prepaid assistance with such issues as Childcare, Elder Care and Finances.
-Members of the State Bar of Georgia have unlimited use of the LAP Work/Life program, a time saving resource that helps them stay productive on the job.
+Work/Life Program for assistance with such issues as childcare, elder care and finances.
 Callers receive advice, referrals and materials customized to take into account their individual concerns, financial and geographic needs.
 These referrals are reached through calling the LAP Hotline: 800-327-9631.

 Some of the information Work/Life counselors provide includes: